satra124/emco-base-test/docs/user/install/Tutorial_Helm.md

 Done
 ```

-### Pushing EMCO images to Harbor
+### Pushing EMCO images to container registry
-It is often required to use developer tags for locally built EMCO images, push to Harbor and reference these custom images in helmcharts for developer testing.
+It is often required to use developer tags for locally built EMCO images, push to a container registry and reference these custom images in helmcharts for developer testing.

 To enable these features, run `export BUILD_CAUSE=DEV_TEST` prior to running `make deploy`.
-This will tag locally built images as `<username>-latest`, push to Harbor and reference these images in the generated helmcharts.
+This will tag locally built images as `<username>-latest`, push to a container registry and reference these images in the generated helmcharts.

 Developers can then use the ```emco-base-helm-install.sh``` script from the above sections to install these custom images on their cluster.